 - Hours: Open 6:30am-9pm, with weekend brunch from 9am-2pm

-When is the best time to visit Willamette Valley?
+When is the best time to visit Oregon Wine Country?

 Harvest is usually from September-November.
 The vineyards will be full of grapes, and the fall colors will be in full swing.
 However, there is a high chance of rain.
 If you don’t like rain, the summer is the best time, but also the busiest time.
-To take full advantage of the sweeping views from Oregon Wine Country, we recommend visiting during the summer, as the days are more likely to be clear.
+To take full advantage of the sweeping views from the best wineries in Oregon Wine Country, we recommend visiting during the summer, as the days are more likely to be clear.
+The best time to visit the Willamette Valley is on a clear, sunny day, to fully enjoy the views.

 Other things to do in the Willamette Valley